Perturbative diagonalization for time-dependent strong interactions: Time-dependent Schrieffer-Wolff Transformation (SWT)

-{\it Time-dependent Rabi Hamiltonian}: For a system described by a time-dependent Hamiltonian $H(t) = H_{0} + \lambda V(t)$, an effective diagonal Hamiltonian at a given order $M$ can be obtained by successive time-dependent unitary rotations $U(t) = \prod_{j=1}^{M-1} \lambda^{j} \exp[S^{(j)}(t)]$, with corresponding anti-Hermitian generators $S^{(j)}(t)$ evaluated from the following set of differential equations,
+For a system described by a time-dependent Hamiltonian $H(t) = H_{0} + \lambda V(t)$, an effective diagonal Hamiltonian at a given order $M$ can be obtained by performing a sequence of ${M-1}$ successive time-dependent Schrieffer-Wolff transformations (SWTs).
+To this end the aim is to thus construct a unitary operator $\hat{U}(t)$ perturbatively, as a series of successive time-dependent rotations